Large-scale Stochastic Optimization of NDCG Surrogates for Deep Learning with Provable Convergence: Experiments

 \subsection{More Studies}

-{\bf Convergence Speed.} We plot the convergence curves for optimizing NDCG on two RS datasets and two LTR datasets in Figure~\ref{fig:training-curves}.
+{\bf Convergence Speed.} We plot the convergence curves for optimizing NDCG on two RS datasets in Figure~\ref{fig:part-training-curves}.
+All convergence curves for four datasets are shown in Figure~\ref{fig:training-curves} in Appendix~\ref{sec:additional-exp-results}.
 We can observe that our proposed SONG and K-SONG converge much faster than other methods.

 {\bf Ablation Studies.} We now study the effects of the moving average estimators in our methods and initial warm-up.
-We present the experimental results of two RS datasets and two LTR datasets in Figure~\ref{fig:ablation}.
+We present the experimental results of two RS datasets in Figure~\ref{fig:part-ablation} and more results in Figure~\ref{fig:ablation} in Appendix~\ref{sec:additional-exp-results}.
 First, we can observe that maintaining the moving average estimators enables our algorithm perform better.
-To further study the effect of $\beta_0$, we provide more results in Figure~\ref{fig:varying_beta}.
-We observe that $\beta_0=0.1$ achieves the best performance in most cases.
-Setting $\beta_0=1.0$ is equivalent to update the model with a biased stochastic gradient, which leads to the worst performance.
-These results signify the importance of moving average estimators in our methods.
+To further study the effect of $\gamma_0$, we provide more results and analysis in Appendix~\ref{sec:additional-exp-results}.
 Second, we consistently observe that initial warm-up can bring the model to a good initialization state and improve the final performance of the model.

-{\bf Comparison with Full-Items Training.} We compare three different training methods: full-items gradient descent that uses \emph{all items} in $\S_q$ to computing $g(\w; \x_i^q, \S_q)$ and its gradient, biased mini-batch gradient descent (i.e., set $\beta_0=1.0$ in our algorithms), and our algorithms (i.e., with $\beta_0$ tuned).
-We compare these methods for NDCG maximization and present the results in Figure~\ref{fig:full_batch_comp} (left two).
+{\bf Comparison with Full-Items Training.} We compare three different training methods: full-items gradient descent that uses \emph{all items} in $\S_q$ to computing $g(\w; \x_i^q, \S_q)$ and its gradient, biased mini-batch gradient descent (i.e., set $\gamma_0=1.0$ in our algorithms), and our algorithms (i.e., with $\gamma_0$ tuned).
+We compare these methods for NDCG maximization and present the results in Figure~\ref{fig:part-full_batch_comp}.
 We can see that our methods converge to that of full-items gradient descent, which proves the effectiveness of our algorithms.
-We also provide the negative loglikelihood loss curves of three different training methods for warm-up in Figure~\ref{fig:full_batch_comp} (right two), and similar conclusions can be reached.
+We also provide the negative loglikelihood loss curves of three different training methods for warm-up in Figure~\ref{fig:full_batch_comp} in Appendix~\ref{sec:additional-exp-results}, and similar conclusions can be reached.

 {\bf Theoretical and Practical K-SONG.} To verify the effectiveness of stop gradient operator, we present the comparison of theoretical K-SONG and practical K-SONG in Figure~\ref{fig:K-SONG-comp}.
 We observe that practical K-SONG and theoretical K-SONG achieve similar performance on both datasets, which indicates that the proposed stop gradient operator is effective in simplifying theoretical K-SONG.